PanderMusubi/afvalophaaldata/README.md

 ### 3.2 Find the link for your address

 See the directory [ics](ics) for available calendars.
 For every postcode, there is a file called README.md with an overview of the calendars for that postcode.
-This is the moest easy way to find your calendar.
+That is the most easy way to find your calendar.

 The links to the calendars have the following structure:
-1. `webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/`
+1. `webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/` or `https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/`
 2. `DDDD/` (decimals from postcode, e.g. `3531`)
 3. `LL/` (letters from postcode, e.g. `EB`)
 4. `N` (decimals from house number, e.g. `2`)